Best May Dividend Paying Stocks

 Headquartered in Cupertino, California, Apple is most well-known for the iPhone.

-As a result, Apple stock has made for excellent long-term total returns.
+As a result, Apple stock has provided excellent long-term returns for investors.
 Not just dividend income.

 Related: More reading about the Apple stock dividend